diffgram/diffgram/SECURITY.md

 a way to mitigate it.

 We usually update on security vulnerability reports every 7-15 days.
-If the vulnerability is accepted we will open a pull request to fix the vulnerabilty based on the contributors suggestion and once solved we will add him onto the contributors section of our readme page.
+If the vulnerability is accepted we will open a pull request to fix the vulnerability based on the contributors suggestion and once solved we will add him onto the contributors section of our readme page.